bomonike/bomonike.github.io/kanban.md

    Kanban is considered a continuous workflow.
 It's unlike Scrum's "time boxed" approach which some claim  intentionally adds psychological pressure to worry about how to cram a whole list of items into a fixed time-frame (sprint).

    The culture of Kanban is that team members are not cohersed into accepting estimates as "commitments" that must be kept.
 This approach encourages open discussion/handling of delays without the shame which encourages lying and poor quality.

+   ### Stuck

+1. If you get <strong>stuck</strong> working on an item, be weary of wasting time going in circles and getting frustrated.

+   It may be better use of time to move on to work the next item.
+But before you do that, to minimize <strong>switching costs</strong>, create a note within the blocked item and paste in it the error message output by the app.
+Define how to recreate the error and what you've tried.

+   To summon help on the blocked item, add "<strong>BLOCKED:</strong>" at the beginning of its name.
+It's good for others to help you because they may learn something too.

+   A key benefit of an Agile mindset is the invention of <strong>quick change</strong> mechanisms that enable more efficient switching between different types of tasks.

+   Take a quick break to clear your head while you see if someone can come to your aid.

+   It's usually preferrable to fix issues immediately rather than fixing problems later.
+   It's usually more expensive to "kick the can down the road".
+   Quality costs less.

+   If you cannot work on an item, move it back to the top of the "To Do" list because you are not working on it.

    ### Backlog